 — Jake Dodd, senior, Ohio Wesleyan University

 "When I started college, I never thought I would lose touch with my best high school friends.
-The truth is, however, it is very easy to lose those relationships when you are miles, even states, away from each other. . . .
+The truth is, however, it’s very easy to lose those relationships when you are miles, even states, away from each other...
 Stay in touch with the people you love, whether you call or Skype them once a week, or make plans to spend time together when you are all home on break.
 Don’t let important relationships fade."

 — Nina Pierino, junior, Hilbert College

 "Taking advantage of health and counseling services can be extremely beneficial, especially for time management, stress relief, or organization concerns.
 I realized about halfway through my freshman year that I was on top of my homework every night, but I missed out on relaxing with friends, calling my parents, or going on a run to clear my head.
 Grades are important, but your well-being is much more important in the long run."